Sunarker/Collaborative-Learning-for-Weakly-Supervised-Object-Detection/README.md

   - A basic pytorch installation.
 The code follows **0.2**.
 If you are using old **0.1.12**, you can checkout 0.1.12 branch.
   - Python packages you might not have: `cffi`, `opencv-python`, `easydict` (similar to [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn)).
 For `easydict` make sure you have the right version.
 Xinlei uses 1.6.
   - [tensorboard-pytorch](https://github.com/lanpa/tensorboard-pytorch) to visualize the training and validation curve.
 Please build from source to use the latest tensorflow-tensorboard.
-  - ~~Docker users: Since the recent upgrade, the docker image on docker hub (https://hub.docker.com/r/mbuckler/tf-faster-rcnn-deps/) is no longer valid.
-However, you can still build your own image by using dockerfile located at `docker` folder (cuda 8 version, as it is required by Tensorflow r1.0.)
-And make sure following Tensorflow installation to install and use nvidia-docker[https://github.com/NVIDIA/nvidia-docker].
-Last, after launching the container, you have to build the Cython modules within the running container.~~

 ### Installation
 1. Clone the repository